stat545ubc-2022/Mini_Data_Analysis_Ningyuan/Milestone_2/mini-project-2.md

 ### 2.1 (2.5 points)

 Based on the definition above, can you identify if your data is tidy or untidy?
-Go through all your columns, or if you have &gt;8 variables, just pick 8, and explain whether the data is untidy or tidy.
+Go through all your columns, or if you have \>8 variables, just pick 8, and explain whether the data is untidy or tidy.

 <!--------------------------- Start your work below --------------------------->

-I choose the cancer\_sample dataset, since there are more than 8 variables I pick the first eight variables as a subset to answer this question.
+I choose the cancer_sample dataset, since there are more than 8 variables I pick the first eight variables as a subset to answer this question.